 At a distance of 100 km from Mangalore, Kukke Subrahmanya Temple is a sacred Hindu temple located at Kukke near Mangalore.
-It is one of the most famous temples in Karnataka and among the must-visit places as part of Mangalore Packages
+It is one of the most famous temples in Karnataka and among the must-visit places as part of Mangalore holiday packages.

-Kukke Subrahmanya Temple is dedicated to Lord Murugan and is one of the important temples of Lord Subrahmanya (Lord Murugan).
+Dedicated to Lord Murugan, Kukke Subrahmanya Temple is one of the important temples of Lord Subrahmanya (Lord Murugan), and among the famous pilgrimage places to visit near Mangalore.
 This temple is famous for Sarpa Dosha.
 Lord Subrahmanya is worshipped as the protector of all serpents.
 The epics mention that the divine serpent Vasuki and other serpents found refugee under Lord Subrahmanya when attacked by Garuda.

 Pilgrims visiting the temple have to cross the Kumaradhara River and take a holy dip in it before entering the temple.
 According to Mythology, Lord Kumaraswamy killed the demon rulers Taraka, Shoorapadmasura in a war; and washed his Shakti Ayudha in this river (hence the river is named Kumaradhara).
 This is also one of the famous places of trekking in Karnataka.

 Sarpa Samskara/Sarpa Dosha is one of the poojas performed at this temple by devotees to get rid of the sarpa dosha.
 Kukke Subramanya can be reached by road from Mangalore and Bangalore.

 Timings: 6:30 AM - 1:30 PM & 3:30 PM - 8 PM